JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What do you mean?”
 I asked.

 “Her ladyship has smoothed matters over for the present very cleverly,” said the Sergeant.
-“But THIS family scandal is of the sort that bursts up again when you least expect it.
+“But _This_ family scandal is of the sort that bursts up again when you least expect it.
 We shall have more detective-business on our hands, sir, before the Moonstone is many months older.”